anicolaides/todoist-gcal-sync/README.md

 *Note*: The daemon has only been tested with unix-based systems and python 3.x.

 ### Prerequisites
-For an always up-to-date list of dependencies - see [dependencies.txt](dependencies.txt)
+For an always up-to-date list of dependencies - see [dependencies.txt](/misc/dependencies.txt)

 Install dependencies using:
 ```
-pip3 install -r dependencies.txt
+pip3 install -r /misc/dependencies.txt
 ```

 ### Installing